Subject Leader: Miss Z Drewett

 The department is well resourced with 18 teaching rooms, 4 of which are dual purpose and allow staff to use computers/laptops with the students if required.
 Creating a positive and vibrant learning environment within the department is something that all members of the maths team strive for.

-The department are superbly led by Ms Teague, who shares her drive, vision and ambition with her team.
-The department are proud to be 'outstanding', however they are still determined to further drive up standards through the sharing of good practice.
+The department, led by Miss Drewett, are proud to be 'outstanding', however they are still determined to further drive up standards through the sharing of good practice.
 This is a very hard working and committed team who are supportive of each other, with a 'can do, will do' attitude.

 Throughout all key stages, there is clear monitoring and tracking of student progress.
 MIPs (Maths Intervention Plans) are embedded into the intervention procedures and these are excellent in giving students support on specific topics.